 API keys are necessary to work with Algolia.
 They give code-level access to your account, data, and index settings.
 Whether you’re sending or updating your data, searching your index, or doing anything else with Algolia’s API, you need to use a valid API key.

 Predefined API keys

 Algolia comes with a set of predefined API keys, the most important ones being the Admin API key and the Search-only API key.

 Admin API key

 Search-only API key

 As a convenience, Algolia provides you with a search-only API key that allows you to search your data immediately.
 It works on all the indices of your application and is safe to use in your production front-end code.
 Nevertheless, you may want to use this key to create more restricted API keys.
-For example, you can generate a search API key that limits access to only a specific user, a specific index, or a set of indices.
+For example, you can generate a search API key that limits access to a specific user, a specific index, or a set of indices.

 You can only use these APIs if your plan has access to them.